siphosethu1998/Dotfiles/README.md

-# This is a repo that contains all the Dotfiles that I use for configuring linux ubuntu
+# This is a repo that contains all the files that I use for configuring linux ubuntu